 Finally, it is essential to send thank-you notes or emails.
 This quick and kind gesture will forever be remembered and help secure yourself a place in your assigned professional’s network of business contacts.

-Good luck in your shadowing experience!
+Good luck in your interviewing/shadowing experience!